dantemogrim/dante-wiki/content/posts/1-the-creation-of-my-digital-garden.md

 ---
-title: The Creation of Blog
+title: The Creation of My Digital Garden
-description: The process of creating this website.
+description: The process of building this website.
 position: 1
 author:
   emoji: 🌀